Jericho/ZoomNet/README.md

         /*
             Server-to-Server OAuth does not use a refresh token.
 That's why I used '_' as the first parameter in this delegate declaration.
-Furthermore, ZoomNet will take care of getting a new access token and to refresh it whenever it expires therefore there is no need for you to preserve the token.
+Furthermore, ZoomNet will take care of getting a new access token and to refresh it whenever it expires therefore there is no need for you to preserve it.

             In fact, this delegate is completely optional when using Server-to-Server OAuth.
 Feel free to pass a null value in lieu of a delegate.